Alan-Miller/sass/README.md

     }
   ```

-#### Evaluation with "#{}"
+#### Interpolation with "#{}"
-Sometimes you need Sass to evaluate a variable within a more complex style expression.
-For this, wrap the thing to be evaluated in ${}.
+Sometimes you need Sass to interpolate a variable within a more complex style expression.
+For this, wrap the thing to be interpolated in ${}.
 Notice I used #{} below in the .mainSection height property.
-This way, CSS's calc() tool is not confused by the variable I put there but instead evaluates it as a variable.
+This way, CSS's calc() tool is not confused by the variable I put there but instead interpolates it as a variable.
   ```sass
     .nav {
       height: $navHeight;